paritytech/parity-ui/signer/README.md

 ## Pre-compiling JS files

+After you finish changing the source code you need to also commit pre-compiled JS files, otherwise the build will fail.

 ```bash
  $ cd parity-ui/signer/web
  $ rm -rf node_modules                  # Make sure to start with fresh dependencies